tesujimath/tesujimath.github.io/content/path-canonicalization-is-unergonomic.md

 How should the program process the configuration file `a/main.cfg`?

-Here's the wrong way to do it.
+Here is the wrong way to do it.

 ```
 Path::new("a/main.cfg")